Joan Goodfellow: A hit movie and critical praise (1974)

 When asked about her character in a new teen romance Buster and Billie, Goodfellow replied, "I play a socially retarded chick."
 Her character, Billie Jo Truluck, is the proverbial girl from the other side of the tracks with a reputation every boy knows.
 Craving some form of acknowledgement from her high-school peers, the quiet, introverted Billie accedes to nocturnal liaisons with sex-starved male classmates.
 Consequently, she increases her own marginalization at school.
 As Time magazine's reviewer observed, "Billie may not be quite all there."
 Set in 1948 rural Georgia, this sentimental, ironic story of how the outcast Billie and the popular Buster Lane (Jan-Michael Vincent) fall in love became a surprise box-office hit during the summer of 1974, when it played mostly in small-city venues before making its New York premiere in late August.
 Critical reaction, however, was mostly tepid, due to an outburst of violence in the film's final scenes.

 The performers, however, received favorable notices, especially the two leads.
-According to the St. Paul Pioneer Press, “Jan-Michael Vincent is a talented and handsome performer who does excellent work here.
-As Billie, Joan Goodfellow is – to use an overworked adjective – perfect.”
+According to the St. Paul Pioneer Press, "Jan-Michael Vincent is a talented and handsome performer who does excellent work here.
+As Billie, Joan Goodfellow is – to use an overworked adjective – perfect."
 The members of Goodfellow's hometown press were especially complimentary.
-One critic wrote that "[s]he has a tough part because she doesn’t talk much for a lead character.
+One critic wrote that "[s]he has a tough part because she doesn't talk much for a lead character.
 However, her gestures realistically portray a poor, clumsy girl trying to find something besides sex."
 And another local scribe asserted:

 However, when a Philadelphia theater chain asked Columbia to pay Goodfellow's transportation costs for a promotional tour, the studio showed no interest.
 Additionally, no new film offers came her way.
-Still, during a time when she was enjoying critical recognition, Goodfellow celebrated a personal milestone with her marriage to Daniel Faircloth, a country music composer and performer whom she had met in Georgia while Buster and Billie was filming.
-They had spent most of the previous months together, working at a plant nursery in another part of the state before visiting Joan's parents in Wilmington, where they exchanged vows in June 1974.
+Still, during a time when she was enjoying critical recognition, Goodfellow celebrated a personal milestone with her marriage to country music composer and performer Daniel Faircloth in June 1974.
 Afterwards, the couple moved to Malibu, California.
 Upon hearing news of her marriage, Jan-Michael Vincent feared that Goodfellow might give up acting.
 While promoting his film White Line Fever (1975), he reflected on making Buster and Billie, telling one interviewer:

 By 1987, over a decade after the theatrical release of Buster and Billie, the film wound up playing on local and independent television stations in various cities.
 One such market was Dallas, where local film critic Philip Wuntch wrote a short blurb for the film's TV listing in the Dallas Morning News.
 It read, "Very sweet, very sad teen romance.
 Joan Goodfellow makes a poignant impression, and what ever happened to her anyway?"
 To answer that question would require examining her career after 1974.